matteogiorgi/geoteodotnet/index.md

 [Here](https://github.com/MatteoGiorgi/wiener_attack) I wrote a [brief paper](https://nbviewer.jupyter.org/github/MatteoGiorgi/wiener_attack/blob/master/assets/code/wiener_attack.pdf) regarding RSA protocol and the attack M.J.
 Wiener published in 1990.
 I tried to create a self-contained work, emphasising the power of playing with [continued fractions](https://en.wikipedia.org/wiki/Continued_fraction) using *Legendre theorem*.

 A simple implementation is included in the end using few lines of [*Wolfram Language*](https://www.wolfram.com/language/).
-Here there is the *classic attack*:
+Below there is the *classic attack*.

 ```
 e = 7502876735617; n = 28562942440499;